hackclub/expandables/README.md

 # 🌟 EXPANDABLES 🛰️

-All the Hack Club content that uses: https://github.com/ncase/nutshell
+All the Hack Club content that uses: https://github.com/ncase/nutshell.
+More coming soon!